How to Extend Your Carpet’s Life

 Keep your carpet safe when moving furniture

 Every now and then we have to move the wardrobe or piano around.
 If your furniture has wheels, place a thick cardboard between its wheels and the carpet.
+You can find more tip and tricks in this post.

 Now you know what steps you must take in order to increase the life expectancy of your beloved carpet.
 Good cares always pay back.
 The average lifespan of a carpet piece is nearly 7 years, but with good maintenance you could increase that period up to 10 years.
 Just remember, keep doing regular weekly vacuuming and call for a professional cleaning at least one time per year.